 The passion doesn’t stop there.
-Jay and Jeanie and Jay’s parents and siblings all have philanthropic ties to the University; the Jerome Schottenstein Center bears his late father's name.
+Jay and Jeanie and Jay’s parents and siblings all have philanthropic ties to the university; the Jerome Schottenstein Center bears his late father's name.
 One might say the colors of scarlet and gray run deep in Jay’s and Jeanie’s veins.

-It was natural then, for them to pledge $2 million to The Ohio State University Wexner Medical Center in 2008 to create the Jay and Jeanie Schottenstein Prize in Cardiovascular Science.
+It was natural, then, for them to pledge $2 million to The Ohio State University Wexner Medical Center in 2008 to create the Jay and Jeanie Schottenstein Prize in Cardiovascular Science.
 The prize establishes an endowed fund to award up to $100,000 biennially to a physician or researcher who is an international leader in the field of cardiovascular sciences.

-"By providing this prize for cardiovascular sciences, we hope to further establish Ohio State as a leader in cardiovascular care and assure that it continues to set the bar for other institutions, nationally and internationally,” Jay says.
+"By providing this prize for cardiovascular sciences, we hope to further establish Ohio State as a leader in cardiovascular care and assure that it continues to set the bar for other institutions, nationally and internationally,” Jay said.

-“This award will create a connection between Ohio State and some of the most outstanding cardiovascular scientists in the world,” adds Jeanie.
+“This award will create a connection between Ohio State and some of the most outstanding cardiovascular scientists in the world,” added Jeanie.
 “Our goal in establishing this prize is to make a strong institution even stronger.”

 “Our vision at Ohio State’s Heart and Vascular Center is to leverage advanced techniques and technologies to innovate and translate knowledge into personalized heart care,” explains Ryan.
 “The Schottenstein Prize offers another avenue through which to accomplish this.”